 (a) A posting shall be required for vacancies or new positions which are in excess of two calendar months and which the Employer is seeking to fill.
-A one-time increase or decrease of seven hours or less per week in the number of regularly scheduled hours of a regular position shall not constitute a vacancy.
+A one-time increase of seven hours or less per week in the number of regularly scheduled hours of a regular position shall not constitute a vacancy.

 - (b) A change in the starting or stopping times, shift schedules, or scheduled days off shall not constitute a vacancy. - (c) The Employer agrees to post such vacancy or new job for a period of at least seven calendar days in advance of the selection.
 Applications must be received during the seven day period in order to be considered by the Employer. - (d) The posting shall contain the following information: title of the job, qualifications, nature of the position, present hours of work and wage rate. - (e) Where operational requirements make it necessary, the Employer may make temporary appointments pending the posting process.
-Vacancies of two months or less shall be filled in accordance with Appendix 2. - (f) A copy of the job posting will be sent to the Chairperson of the Bargaining Committee. - (g) If a vacancy is posted and filled by an employee currently in the bargaining unit, the successful applicant will be notified within one week of the decision being made and the name of the successful candidate will be posted on the bulletin board. - (h) An employee granted a temporary promotion or transfer shall return to his/her former job and pay rate without loss of seniority and accrued perquisites when the temporary promotion or transfer terminates.
+Vacancies of two months or less shall be filled in accordance with Appendix 3. - (f) A copy of the job posting will be sent to the Chairperson of the Bargaining Committee. - (g) If a vacancy is posted and filled by an employee currently in the bargaining unit, the successful applicant will be notified within one week of the decision being made and the name of the successful candidate will be posted on the bulletin board. - (h) An employee granted a temporary promotion or transfer shall return to his/her former job and pay rate without loss of seniority and accrued perquisites when the temporary promotion or transfer terminates. - (i) Postings for flexible shifts will contain the current hours of the position and clearly state that hours may fluctuate between four guaranteed hours per day (20 hours per week), and eight hours per day (40 hours per week).